diku-dk/futhark-website/blog/2018-01-28-how-futhark-manages-gpu-memory.rst

      allocation.
 Previously, we observed near-constant time
      allocation times - for example, 100µs on an NVIDIA GTX 780 with CUDA 8.0.
-But with the CUDA 9.0 drivers, allocation times are now linearly proportional on the size of the allocation, and rather slow too: approximately 15GiB/s (`OpenCL measuring program`_, `CUDA measuring program`_).
+But with the CUDA 9.0 drivers, allocation times are now linearly proportional to the size of the allocation, and rather slow too: approximately 15GiB/s (`OpenCL measuring program`_, `CUDA measuring program`_).
 This change significantly increases how much computation is needed to amortise the cost of